 The impact on the group of the amount of collateral it would have to provide given a credit downgrade would be determined by the then negative mark-to-market on derivative contracts where such a collateralisation trigger has been conceded.
-The impact on the group's liquidity of a collateral call linked to a credit downgrading is approved by CapCom and included in the stress testing model.
+The impact on the group's liquidity of a collateral call linked to a credit downgrading is included in the stress testing model which is approved by CapCom.